emmelamanda/Raptor/README.md

 **Rep**: 1 or 2 reflects whether this individual trial was the first or 2nd repetition at each experiment location (trials were repeated once with each color model/lure at each location. initial color was randomly selected for each location prior to experiments).

+**Loc**: Ordered experiment location numbers (locations selected opportunistically in the field by the falconer).
+Since trials were repeated once with each color model/lure at each location, for each Location there are 2 Reps.

 **Cover**:    O - Open habitat (Meadow with dead grass)
               F - Forest habitat (Ponderosa forest with sparse understory)